 You don’t need to attack whites to prove you understand the Black perspective.
 When I saw the attacks on Whites, on a literary agent’s twitter account; it aggravated me because this was obvious elitist behavior.
 You have little choice in your gender and while you have little choice in the genetics of ethnicity—the perception is more complicated.

-Anyone with linguistic knowledge and surmise my ancestor was Native American with Spanish links and I have my grandfather’s hate of his Native American grandmother to give me proof.
-Another great-grandmother had a Spanish surname which you can find my family in history books pertaining to Florida.
+Anyone with linguistic knowledge can surmise my ancestor was Native American with Spanish links and I have my grandfather’s hate of his Native American grandmother to give me further proof–he wasn’t bragging about his bloodline and his allegations of abuse show the reason why.
+Another great-grandmother had a Spanish surname which comes from a historically notable Spaniard who can be found in many books dedicated to Spanish Florida history.
 Am I Hispanic, Native American or a generic White?
 My ancestor was married to a Black woman and even though I come from the White wife does not mean I’m 100% White.
 Untraceable ancestors may be untraceable due to racial reasons because that is the way things work.

 When I saw the twitter feed belonging to Amy Boggs, a Literary agent working for Donald Maass Literary Agency, I noticed needless attacks on Whites.
 Many writers have financial problems and agents need to grade the market value of the work.
 Agents know gender and race play in a role in what sales; you also have a niche for every possible configuration of human being.
 An agent should not attack a group of people base on gender or race because there is a market for most everything–if sold properly.

-My book satires the divide between feminist groups and this my make it difficult to sell to narrow minded feminists.
-Educated feminists know about the divide, but many other activist fail to fully examine perspectives.
+My book satires the divide between feminist groups and the satire may make it difficult to sell to narrow minded feminists.
+Educated feminists know about the divide, but many activists fail to fully examine perspectives.
 Activists need to make a clear message or they fail as activists.
 Feminists garble their message due the divide between 2nd and 3rd wave movements.